willwhitney/understanding-visual-concepts-paper/main.md

 To produce $\tilde{h}_{t}$, we introduce a _gating_ in the encoder (see [@Fig:model]) that select a small set of _gating units_ that characterize the transformation <!-- better terminology --> between $x_{t-1}$ and $x_t$.
 For clarity, in this paper we describe our model   under the context of one gating unit.
 Concretely, the encoder learns to use a _gating head_ that selects one index $i$ of the latent representation vector as the gating unit, and then $\tilde{h}_{t}$ is constructed as $h_{t-1}$, with the $i$th component of $h_{t-1}$ swapped out for the $i$th component of $h_t$.

-Because the model must learn to reconstruct the current frame $t$ from a representation that is primarily composed of the components of the representation of $x_{t-1}$, the model is encouraged to represent the attributes of $t$ that are different from that of $x_{t-1}$, such as the lighting or pose of a face, in a very compact form which is completely disentangled from the invariant parts of the scene, such as the facial features.
+Because the model must learn to reconstruct the current frame $t$ from a representation that is primarily composed of the components of the representation of $x_{t-1}$, the model is encouraged to represent the attributes of $t$ that are different from that of $x_{t-1}$, such as the lighting or pose of a face, in a very compact form that is completely disentangled from the invariant parts of the scene, such as the facial features.
 Thus, the model isolates the transformation from $x_{t-1}$ to $x_{t}$ from other latent features via the component $i$ selected by the gating head.